 "No!" she gasped, her eyes widening as she took a step back.
 "I didn't kill her!"

-The policeman signaled to the other two to move around her before she could move any further away.
+The policeman signaled to the other two to surround her before she could move any further away.

 Her eyes darted around the street but there were two many people milling through the dusk and the streetlamps had not yet been lit.
 She could recognize no one.
 Her gaze snapped back the police carriage as its side door opened and her eyes finally came to rest on a face she knew.
 Jacqueline Galerne wore the same soft and almost too charming smile that had set Christine a wonder only yesterday.
 Christine choked, her hand flew to her mouth, and the tiny silver heart at her wrist found its way out of her glove to burn its warmth into the flesh of her cheek.